Oscam/Oscam/markdown-practice.md

     - Powershell
     - Windows CLI
 ### Below are steps to make a commit in git:
-1. Stage a file by using the command *add file.\**
+1. Stage a file by using the command *git add .*
-2. Step 2: Commit the file *commit -m "am adding a file"*
+2. Step 2: Commit the file *git commit -m "am adding a file"*
-3. Step 3: Push the file *push*
+3. Step 3: Push the file *git push*

 # Exercise 5 — Table:
 | Tool  | Purpose    | Link  |